craig-davis/craig-davis.github.io/_posts/2016-03-26-my-favorite-popular-science-books.markdown

 I've collected some of my favorite non-fiction books for this list.
 Most of these are popular science books that cover some topic in a presentable way that make them ideal for casual reading.
 None of these books need note-taking, and none of them are meant to be definitive texts on any subject.
 Many of these I read in high school, and many of them were very influential to me personally.
 All are books that I've recommended to friends in the past - so consider this a thumbs-up for the entire list.

+The links within this post are affiliate links to purchase these books.
+All of these are books that I've read, enjoyed, and have a place on my book shelf.
+Many of these I've purchased additional copies of and given as gifts!

 If you do read any of these, drop me a note and let me know if you enjoyed them!
-You can find me on Twitter at <a href="https://twitter.com/There4Dev">@there4dev</a>
+You can find me on Twitter at [@there4dev](https://twitter.com/There4Dev)

 ## Table of Contents
 <ul>